lailabougria/talks/technical-decision-making-compass/README.md

-# Aiming for true north: Building a technical decision-making compass
+# Decision-making is hard, how about a compass to guide you?

 ## Abstract